Skip to main content

 Install-nVidiaDisplayDriver

 This function installs a downloaded NVIDIA driver file.
-If no path is provided, it will attempt to match and download the correct driver.
+If the user hasn't provided a path, it will attempt to match and download the correct driver.

-Setup will be ran directly and silently if it is detected that there is an attached NVIDIA GPU device.
-If no NVIDIA GPU device is detected, drivers will be manually added to the Windows Driver Store via pnputil.
+Setup runs directly and silently if your machine detects an attached NVIDIA GPU device.
+If no NVIDIA GPU device is detected, drivers are manually added to the Windows Driver Store via pnputil.

 Install-nVidiaDisplayDriver [[-DriverPath] <string>] [-CleanInstall] [-ForceInstall] [<CommonParameters>]